September 15th, 2014

 People ask me to justify use of Delphix.
 I can understand.
-Delphix is pretty new and often, most of my friends who are DBAs respond with "I can copy a database, so what, I can do it a little faster with Delphix."
+Delphix is new and often, most of my friends who are DBAs respond with "I can copy a database myself.
+So Delphix can copy 10 TB in 10 minutes with 0.0001 TB space.
+That's a neat parlor game magic trick, so what?"
 Well that's missing the whole boat.
 The question won't be why you should use Delphix but "can you justify working without Delphix?"
-I see Delphix as amazingly positioned at nexus of data concerns right now - the right place at the right time : Data is exploding Big Data is hyped up Data management is getting harder Compliance issues are mounting Security issues are mounting Consumerization ...
+Delphix is amazingly positioned at nexus of data concerns right now - the right place at the right time : Data is exploding Big Data is hyped up Data management is getting ...

 August 12th, 2014

 According to a recent IDC study, on average Delphix pays for itself in 4.3 months 461% ROI over 5 years 96.8% reduction in database storage $50 Million predicted annual benefit for organizations over 75,000 employees Delphix is used by over 100 of the Fortune 500.
 What is Delphix?
 Why is Delphix important?
 What problems does Delphix solve in the industry?
 Here is a slide deck I put together for KSCOPE : [slideshare id=36341765&doc=agiledata200rm607-140626102935-phpapp02] And here is a video of the presentation graciously recorded by KSCOPE: